SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 7. Encoding - Encoding of GIF/MP4 has started - step 4
 8. Encoding Finished - step 4 is complete, waiting to start step 5, or step 5 already started
 9. Bitmap finished - step 5 is complete
-10. Unlocked Encoded - everything is finished, so the bitmap got unlocked and is now avaiable to see in the preview
+10. Unlocked Encoded - everything is finished, so the bitmap got unlocked and is now available to see in the preview

 Task states:
 1. "Image state" - the task is performing the step the image state is associated with
 2. Writing - the task is performing the step 5